dennisasamoahowusu/nlp-ashesi/README.md

 # nlp-ashesi
 This repository is for projects relating to NLP that I am involved with at Ashesi University.
 The members of this repository are students whose capstones I am supervising and students involved with SEEL @Ashesi NLP projects.

+## Natural Language Processing for Native Ghanaian Languages

+It is desirable to develop NLP systems for Ghanaian languages even if the power of those systems are relatively limited.
+The Farmers Aid project, described below, describes a use case for an NLP system that recognizes and processes speech for a very limited domain.
+This work explores various approaches to building an NLP system for Ghanaian languages bearing in mind a limited use case like what is described in the Farmers Aid project.
+We will examine and demonstrate the feasibility or lack thereof of building a system for this task via conventional means (i.e. in a way that is very similar to how such a system might be developed in, say, English).
+We will explore other approaches that fall into two categories.
+The first category is the use of unconventional data sources such as Bible and hymnbook translations, bilingual turn preaching (described below) etc. The second category is the use of limited conventional data sources.
+For instance, we might create a limited amount of audio with their transcriptions.
+The question we will be attempting to answer is whether any of these approaches or a hodge podge of them could be effective for developing an NLP system for a task as limited in scope as the Farmers Aid project.

+**Proposed by:** Dennis Asamoah Owusu

+**Main Contributors:** Dennis Asamoah Owusu, David Sasu

 ## Bilingual Turn Preaching
 It happens in some churches in Ghana that when the pastor who is preaching in English makes a statement or statements, he pauses for a translator to say what he just said to the audience in the local language.
 This is what I call Bilingual Turn Preaching.
 What we are investigating, in this project, is whether, and to what extent, a significant amount of audios from such churches can be useful as a linguistic resource for developing NLP systems in Ghanaian local languages.
 The value of this exploration lies in the fact that this resource is something we can get in significant amounts quite cheaply and quickly.
 Thus, if we can show it to be useful as an NLP resource, we would have found a feasible way to get enough data to build NLP systems in Ghanaian languages for, at least, certain tasks.